Gana Misra

 Think Before You Post

-The regulatory environment in 2026 is not punishing companies for communicating with investors it's punishing them for doing so carelessly, selectively, or without the architecture that keeps disclosure fair.
+The regulatory environment in 2026 is not punishing companies for communicating with investors.
+It is punishing them for doing so carelessly, selectively, or without the architecture that keeps disclosure fair.
+The SEC's 2024 Annual Report documented over $4.6 billion in financial remedies ordered in enforcement actions (SEC, 2024), underscoring the material cost of compliance failures.
 The companies that thrive in this environment will be those that treat investor communication as a strategic function, not a support task, and that build compliance into their communication culture rather than bolting it on after the fact.

 The cost of "casual" has never been higher.
 The good news is that the cost of doing it right real preclearance workflows, designated disclosure channels, executive training, and a legal first posture on media appearances is comparatively trivial.